Are You Wasting Time In Your Bioprocessing Workflows?

 CAB is the intersection of biology and technology, where next generation technology can support and augment human capabilities in biological research.
 A full discussion of CAB is beyond the scope of this blog post, so for more information, you can download our white paper at https://synthace.com/computer-aided-biology-whitepaper.

 But one area of CAB that deserves special attention is the ability to enable users to truly leverage a Quality by Design (QbD) approach earlier in the value chain (e.g. R&D).
 Tools that enable users to perform sophisticated and complex multi-factorial experiments, known as Design of Experiments (DoE) .

 Instead of trying to optimise complex biological systems using a brute force “one factor at a time” approach commonly adopted in discovery, DoE leverages statistics to enable a multi-factorial approach.

-DoE’s can be performed manually or on integrated software on robots, but the complexity of design is restricted by the the amount of time and effort it takes the operator to plan and then perform the experiments.
+DoE’s can be performed manually or on integrated software on robots, but the complexity of design is restricted by the the amount of time and effort it takes the operator to plan, program and then perform the experiments.